Mandarin Movie Marathon: 3 Entertaining Chinese Movie Apps

 Different apps offer various subtitling options.
 However, even within an app, these options may vary, so pay careful attention.
 Depending on the app and movie, you may be able to use English subtitles, Chinese subtitles or remove the subtitles altogether.

 For instance, Chinese movies on Netflix usually offer English subtitles with Chinese audio.
 However, with some of the Netflix original movies, you’ll have more options.
-A prime example is “Crouching Tiger Hidden Dragon: Sword of Destiny,” which was originally in English but also offers Mandarin dubbing, along with subtitles in English, simplified Chinese and/or traditional Chinese.
+An example is “Crouching Tiger Hidden Dragon: Sword of Destiny,” which was originally in English but also offers Mandarin dubbing, along with subtitles in English, simplified Chinese and/or traditional Chinese.

 Have a translator handy on your phone or device for quick lookups.